 But what about real estate investing?
 We frequently hear the claim that real estate cycles are easier to predict.
 Which means investors often see less risk in waiting for the market to turn and for bargains to arise.
 Not surprisingly, history suggests otherwise.

-First, private real estate has historically experienced less frequent “down years” than the stock market.1 Somewhat related, as the chart below illustrates, US real estate has offered relative stability.
-Over the past 20 years, the asset class has produced positive returns across any five year period inclusive of the financial crisis.
-Perhaps most importantly, the average volatility of these returns has been much lower than the stock market (in fact, roughly 40% less than the S&P 500 over that time frame).2
+First, private real estate has historically experienced less frequent “down years” than the stock market.
+Somewhat related, as the chart below illustrates, US real estate over the past 20 years has proven resilient across any five year period, across market cycles and inclusive of the financial crisis from 2008-2013.
+These dynamics suggest that while successfully “timing” the real estate market is challenging, there can be a real opportunity cost to waiting.

 But what about today specifically?